Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="unlockbuffer"></a>CSimpleStringT::UnlockBuffer

-Odemkne vyrovnávací paměť `CSimpleStringT` objektu.
+Odemkne vyrovnávací paměť objektu `CSimpleStringT`.

 ### <a name="syntax"></a>Syntaxe